tappasarn/source-control-hands-on-workshop/README.md

     Project Initialization
 ```

+At this point `commit` command has done its job, which is to store your changes in `git repository`.

 ### Modified Files

 _Git does not just track the creation and deletion of files.
 It also reports the changes that happen to the files that are already present in its history._

 For example the content above is italic by mistake.
-You can easily fix them by removing `*....*` that is currently surrounded the content.
+You can easily fix them by removing `_...._` that is currently surrounded the content.

 After remove them, save the file and run `git status` again.